Contents hide

 In adverbial phrases or clauses:

-After the party, they still felt energized.
+After the party, they still felt energised.

 Once in a while, he travels abroad.

-but these adverbs come after the verb to be>
+but these adverbs come after the verb to be.

 Frequency Adverbs after “to be”: